Microsoft 365 Phishing Email: Hackers Using a 20-year-Old Text Trick

 - (l)mth.mp3 --> mp3.htm(l)

-Protecting users from these types of spoofing requires AI-based anti-phishing technology that analyzes not only signatures and reputations, but also behavior, content, and context—the full scope of possibilities and scenarios.
+Protecting users from these types of spoofing requires an AI-based anti-phishing solution that analyzes not only signatures and reputations, but also behavior, content, and context—the full scope of possibilities and scenarios.

 Combined with heuristic rules targeting RLO Unicode character, Vade’s Filtering Engine has excellent results in catching these types of campaigns.
 Indeed, Vade for M365 shows consistent added value compared to other email security solutions like Microsoft's EOP: